 3. Commit your work to the central repository with a commit message describing your updates.

-Download: How to Choose the Right VCS for your Team
+How to Choose the Best Version Control System for your Team: free practical guide

 Each version control type provides unique advantages, depending on your team’s previous experience, certain characteristics of your software, and the history of your project.

-We put together a practical guide on how to choose the right VCS to help you determine the right version control for your project, focusing on the three most popular version control types—Git, SVN, and Perforce—and the four key criteria you need to consider when evaluating different repository types.
+We put together a practical guide on how to choose the right Version Control System to help you determine the right version control for your project, focusing on the three most popular version control systems — Git, SVN, and Perforce.